 "'Bill', he says to me, 'Read this', he says, an' he handed me a newspaper with the Doggerty injunction printed in it.
 'Read this', he says, 'an' then tell me if them Commynists ain't right!'
-But I ain't lookin' for no trouble, so I didn't read it." blood transfused into its body politic.
-George Lansbury, who is not willing to revise his sympathy for the Russian Workers' Soviets is recalled from the editorship of the paper he created in the twilight of the decadent social day.
-The Vienna Internationale passes away, offering the blessing of its dying lips and the fading shades of its by-gone promising youth to the grave-diggers and ill-wishers of the German and Russian Revolutions.
+But I ain't lookin' for no trouble, so I didn't read it."

-The family-reunion of the gentlemen of betrayal on the Second, and the Knights of Hesitancy and indecision on the $2\frac{1}{2}$ , amounts to a carte blanche to the powers that be to exterminate to the root the non-conformists of the third Internationale.
+The family-reunion of the gentlemen of betrayal on the Second, and the Knights of Hesitancy and indecision on the $2\frac{1}{2}$, amounts to a carte blanche to the powers that be to exterminate to the root the non-conformists of the third Internationale.
 Thus Europe is liquidating the revolution by peaceful penetration into the ranks of the proletariat, diluting the red blood of the rebels with the pink hopes of the reformists.